sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 your application.
 Each line denotes a repository where Ivy will look.

-*Note: This section configured the default location where Ivy will look, but this can be overriden via user configuration.*
+*Note: This section configured the default location where Ivy will look, but this can be overridden via user configuration.*

 There are several built-in strings that can be used for common
 repositories: